jva91/coding-guide/README.md

 ### Using CRUD controllers

 Try to use only [CRUD](https://laravel.com/docs/8.x/controllers#actions-handled-by-resource-controller) methods in controllers.
-When using only CRUD functions the controller can't be bloated by to many functions.
+When using only CRUD methods the controller can't be bloated by to many methods.
 [Bloaters](https://refactoring.guru/refactoring/smells/bloaters)

 ### Small methods